-We have games, football, family, and food.
-For me, I have the Macy’s Parade in the background for the kid in me and the National Day Show, wondering “which one” will get the grand prize—I don’t own a dog now, but I love those sassy pooches as they parade around.
+On Thursday, I will have the Macy’s Parade in the background for the kid in me followed by the National Dog Show, wondering “which one” will get the grand prize—I don’t own a dog now, but I love those sassy pooches as they parade around.
 Granddaughter Bella will watch virtually with me from her home.

 I listened to her words and immediately knew that I would never do that.
 I have no idea if there is a monetary value to the piece.
 What I do know is that it is priceless and I’m eternally grateful for Nicole and her mother for this extraordinary gift that I think of each day.
 And an everyday reminder that Nazism was not long ago.
 Be grateful for your freedom to do what you do … it … can … be … lost.